sviete/ais-ha-addons/README.md

 ## About

-The primary goal of this repository is to provide an add-ons for a AI-Speaker.com users.
+The primary goal of this repository is to provide an add-ons for a AI-Speaker.com / Home Assistant users.

 ## Installation

-Adding this add-ons repository to your Home Assistant instance is pretty straightforward.
 In the Home Assistant add-on store, a possibility to add a repository is provided.

 Use the following URL to add this repository: